Dr. Hyun-Woo Jo

 Developer in charge

-Hyun-Woo Jo received B.S. degree in environmental science and ecological engineering from Korea University, Republic of Korea, in 2018, where he is currently pursuing the M.S./Ph.D. integrated degree in environmental planning and landscape architecture.
+Hyun-Woo Jo earned his B.S. degree in environmental science and ecological engineering from Korea University, Republic of Korea.
+He pursued his M.S./Ph.D. integrated degree in environmental planning and landscape architecture at the same institution.

 Prof. Woo-Kyun Lee